greenorbitspace/hub/userguide/content/en/docs/glossary/s/sustainability-reporting.md

 ---
 title: Sustainability Reporting
 ref: sustainability-reporting
-description: 'Sustainability Reporting: A practice that involves disclosing an organization''s environmental, social, and governance (ESG) performance and impacts.
-It aims to provide stakeholders with a clear understanding of the company''s efforts and progress towards sustainable development and environmental stewardship.'
-notion_page_id: 534b4b28-48bb-4d5b-8384-22614510a9a8
+weight: 1
-exported_at: '2025-06-16T14:24:39.452077+00:00'
+exported_at: '2025-06-16T15:05:45.181579+00:00'
+definition: 'Sustainability Reporting: The practice of measuring, disclosing, and being accountable for organizational performance towards the goal of sustainable development.
+It encompasses the reporting of economic, environmental, and social impacts, allowing stakeholders to assess an organization''s commitment to sustainability.'
 tags:
 - sustainability
 - reporting
-category:
+id: GL37
+categories:
 - Sustainability & Environment
-id: GL37
 ---